GraphLinq/GraphLinq.Documentation/content/roadmap.md

 The project roadmap is subject to change-over-time since DAO governance will have a weight in the decisions over the roadmap progress and will therefore decide the goals and continuous development.

+### Q1 2022 (Draft v2)

+- Launch of GraphLinq Blockchain Testnet
+- Multiple partnerships and integrations
+- Clarity on token migration and bridges
+- Ambassador program start

+## Q2 2022 (Draft v2)

+- Integration of App into Mobile wallet solution.
+(Completion of project started in 2021 called 'GraphLinq MobileApp')
+- Seeking proposals for on chain governance voting
+- Start of GraphLinq.Learn development
+- Finalize updates to Lite Paper now that new blockchain is released
+- On going integrations and partnerships
+- Continue integration with Lua virtual machine

+## Q3 2022 (Draft v2)

+- Quarter 3 will be heavily influenced by Q2 proposals
+- Seeking proposals for on chain governance voting

+## Q4 2022 (Draft v2)

+- Quarter 4 will be heavily influenced by Q3 proposals

+---

 ### Q1 2021
 - GraphLinq Protocol creation, development of the network Engine and including base Defi / main-stream data flux such a centralized exchange like Binance in the coding process.
 - Developing the front landing page with the basic information about the Protocol, releasing GraphLinq WhitePaper.